ErykMroczek/mofmt/code-style.md

 # Code style

-This document describes code style as applied by *mofmt*.
+This document describes a code style as applied by *mofmt*.

 ## Maximum line length